DanielDimitrov1/SecOps/system_and_network_compromising/README.md

 ##  How SSL Verification Stop MITM?
-▪To prevent man-in-the-middle (MITM) attacks by verifying SSL certificates, you should take the following steps:
+To prevent man-in-the-middle (MITM) attacks by verifying SSL certificates, you should take the following steps:
 ▪ Ensure that the SSL certificate is from a trusted certificate authority (CA) and has not been revoked
- ▪Verify that the domain name in the certificate matches the domain name of the website you are visiting
+▪ Verify that the domain name in the certificate matches the domain name of the website you are visiting